cnosdb/docs/docs/en/latest/reference/concept_design/basic_content.md

 pressure = 51.0    temperature = 75.0    visibility = 64.0
 pressure = 60.0    temperature = 50.0    visibility = 67.0
 ```
->Attention：Tag columns differ from field columns in that tags are indexed, which means queries on tags are faster, while fields are not indexed.
+>Attention: Tag columns differ from field columns in that tags are indexed, which means queries on tags are faster, while fields are not indexed.
 If a field value is used as a filtering criterion, all values that match other criteria must be scanned.
 Therefore, labels are the best choice for storing commonly used data.

 ### Key concepts
 #### TimeSeries